-Researchers used an fMRI to track what happens in the brain when a person has a working memory task, such as counting backwards from 100 by 7s while looking at a screen displaying random numbers.
+Researchers used an fMRI to track what happens in the brain when a person has a working memory task, such as counting backward from 100 by 7s while looking at a screen displaying random numbers.

-The results showed that there was a significant increase in activity in the prefrontal cortex among those who had been given modafinil compared to those who had taken placebo.
+The results showed that there was a significant increase in activity in the prefrontal cortex among those who had been given modafinil compared to those who had taken the placebo.